Major, Accelerated Pathway

 School of Education

-Westminster College’s Elementary Education program develops future educators through extensive mentoring, helpful supervision by engaged faculty, and field opportunities at diverse schools.
+The Elementary Education program develops future educators through extensive mentoring, helpful supervision, and field opportunities at diverse schools.
 The program’s comprehensive approach prepares you to face any challenge the field may offer and gives you the skills that are key to effective teaching.

 Students in the Elementary Education program want to make a major difference in the lives and education of others.
 The elementary years are crucial in determining students’ future educational success.
 Playing an important role in this process is very rewarding.

 As you develop your teaching skills through a combination of classroom instruction at Westminster and hands-on student-teaching experience in the community, you will prepare yourself to impact the youngest minds in the education system.

 What You'll Learn in the Elementary Education Program

 The School of Education adopted the Utah Effective Teaching Standards for the teacher education program in the Fall 2015 Semester.
 Students must satisfy these standards to complete the program and be recommended for a teaching license.
 These standards are education-specific versions of Westminster’s college-wide learning goals.